 - Windows in new buildings should reflect the proportions found in the traditional buildings of the locality; and be in balance with the design as a whole.

 National Planning Policy Statements

-Planning Policy Statements (PPS) contain policies on land-use and other planning matters, for example telecommunications or the built heritage, and apply to the whole of Northern Ireland.
+Planning Policy Statements (PPS) contain policies on land-use and other planning matters, for example telecommunications or the built heritage.

 They set out the main planning considerations that the Department takes into account in assessing proposals for the various forms of development and are relevant to the preparation of development plans.
 They are also material to decisions on individual planning appeals.